prehensile/waveshare-clock/README.md

   - a key for traffic information from Google Maps - you can get it [here](https://developers.google.com/maps/documentation/embed/get-api-key) *)
   - a key for weather forecast from DarkSky.net - you can get it [here](https://darksky.net/dev/register) *)
   - a key for Air Quality Index data from Airly.eu - you can get it [here](https://developer.airly.eu/register) *)
-  - type of e-paper device, whether is is 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
+  - type of e-paper device, whether it is 2.7 or 4.2 (by default it is pre-configured for 2.7" BWR)
 - run the script: ```./run.sh``` (hit Ctrl-C to exit) and verify if it works as expected
 - install this project as service so it could automatically run when Raspberry boots up (more details [here](https://www.raspberrypi.org/documentation/linux/usage/systemd.md))
   - copy epaper.service to /etc/systemd/system: ```sudo cp epaper.service /etc/systemd/system/``` **)
   - verify if service works by invoking the following command: ```sudo systemctl start epaper.service```
   - enable this script so it could be run on system start: ```sudo systemctl enable epaper.service```
-  - reboot device to see verify if it works
+  - reboot device to verify if it works
   - if you needed to modify epaper.service issue this command: ```sudo systemctl daemon-reload```
-  - logs can be observed in /var/log/syslog
+  - logs can be observed in /var/log/syslog: ```sudo tail -f /var/log/syslog | grep run.sh```

-*) Data are being fetched every 10 minutes so they should comply with developer free accounts limitations.
+*) Data are being fetched every 10 minutes so they should comply with developer free accounts limitations

 **) If your project directory is different than /home/pi/epaper-clock-and-more then you must edit this file to reflect the correct path

 ## Tech details

 ### 2.7inch & 4.2inch support

-Since the original project supported 4.2inch B&W displays only the code has been modified to support also 2.7inch B+W+R displays.
+Since the original project supported 4.2inch B&W displays only, the code has been modified to support also 2.7inch B+W+R displays.
 This has been done by adding a second red canvas and down-sizing the black and red canvases to smaller resolutions as required by 2.7inch displays.

 ### 2.7inch display refresh